h-hahn/eds220-phoenix-biodiversity/README.md

 # Phoenix Biodiversity 2017-2020

 Development of land and urban sprawl creates pressure on natural areas, and Maricopa County added most developed land (2001-2021) in the US.
-The following analysis explores changes in the biodiversity intactness index (BII) in Phoenix, Arizona from 2017 to 2020.
+The goal of this repository is to explore changes in the biodiversity intactness index (BII) in Phoenix, Arizona from 2017 to 2020.
+This analysis uses biodiversity intactness index data accessed from the MPC catalog and Arizona shapefile data from the US Census Bureau.

 Data References